spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/index.md

 in your browser.
 Let's make a change to this service, and configure Spinnaker to listen to Docker builds.

-# 4. Configure Docker Triggers
+# 4. Configure Docker triggers

 __Important__: We need to configure DockerHub to build on __Tag__ events only, if we build on every commit, this particular setup will trigger both when